Vietnam

 Transportation

-The host institution is responsible for providing the ETA with a bicycle or an electric bike (at the ETA’s request).
-Host institutions are required to support the ETA’s transportation options, but options vary depending on the site.
-ETAs must sign a Driving Safety Commitment required by the Fulbright Program in Vietnam.
-ETAs who wish to drive a motorbike must take an examination in Vietnamese to obtain a Vietnamese driver’s license or only utilize motorbikes that meet local requirements to drive without a Vietnamese driver’s license.
+The host institution is responsible for providing the ETA with an electric bike.
+ETAs must sign a Driving Safety Commitment required by the Fulbright Program in Vietnam upon their arrival in Vietnam.
+ETAs who wish to drive a motorbike must take an examination in Vietnamese to obtain a Vietnamese driver’s license or only utilize motorbikes under 50 cc that meet local requirements to drive without a Vietnamese driver’s license.

 Restriction

-The primary activity of this program is assisting in teaching English as a foreign language, so it is generally not possible for ETAs to undertake serious or intensive independent research or to engage in extensive work with non-governmental organizations.
+The primary activity of this program is assisting in teaching English as a foreign language, so it is generally not possible for ETAs to undertake intensive independent research or to engage in extensive work with non-governmental organizations that would interfere with their teaching duties.
 However, ETAs are encouraged to seek out opportunities for cultural enrichment and professional development, including community service, to enhance their overall Fulbright experience as cultural ambassadors.

 A grantee's first responsibility is to their Vietnamese host institution.
 Teaching or otherwise working for for-profit organizations is not permitted.